-How Much and How Often to Water Avocado Trees
+How Much & How Often to Water Avocado Trees: Characteristics & Tips

 Avocados are bright green to purple fruits with large, rounded seeds.
 It is among the favorite ingredients in kitchens across the US because of its various uses.
 It can be used in salty and sweet dishes and is an excellent addition to a vegetarian or vegan diet.
 Avocados provide soluble fiber, vitamins, and several valuable minerals such as copper, potassium, and iron.